robertn01/git-novice/_episodes/09-collab.md

 - "`git clone` copies a remote repository to create a local repository you can collaborate on."
 ---

-For the next step, get into pairs.
+If time permits, for the next step, get into pairs.
 One person will be the "Owner" and the other will be the "Collaborator".
 The goal is that the Collaborator add changes into the Owner's repository.
 We will switch roles at the end, so both persons will play Owner and Collaborator.